Password Best Practices

-Create more complex passwords
+Create longer passwords

 Use different passwords for different online profiles

 Fraudsters attempt to use stolen passwords on different websites because they are assuming that you’ve reused passwords.
 By using different passwords, you can limit the damage.
 This is especially true for banking.
 Never use the same password for your online banking login that you use on other websites.

 Don't store your passwords in an unsecure location

 Keeping passwords in unsecure locations, such as written in a notebook you carry, on a sticky note near your computer, or saved in an unsecured file on your computer, can quickly lead to password theft.
 Try to create a system for generating passwords that are easy to remember, while still differentiating between passwords and maintaining length.
 If you have too many passwords to remember, consider using a password manager.